IG57I/Xuton/README.md

 ## Contact

-If you have any questions or need assistance with the HHJobSearchBot functionality specific to your forked repository, you can reach out to the maintainers of the original repository via the GitHub repository's issue tracker.
+If you have any questions or need assistance with the HH-Job-Search-Bot  functionality specific to your forked repository, you can reach out to the maintainers of the original repository via the GitHub repository's issue tracker.

-Happy job searching with HHJobSearchBot!
+Happy job searching with HH-Job-Search-Bot !

 Best regards,
 Hazardooo